xmartlabs/xmartlabs.github.io/_posts/2018-07-16-Introducing-Fountain-Part-One.md

 - `pagedListConfig: PagedList.Config` : The paged list configuration.
 In this object you can specify several options, for example the `pageSize` and the `initialPageSize`.

-In the next part we'll see how we could get a `Listing` component which uses a `DataSource` cache to store the data.
+In the [next part of this series](/2018/04/02/Introducing-Fountain-Part-Two/) we'll see how we could get a `Listing` component which uses a `DataSource` cache to store the data.

 Example code can be found in the [sample app](https://github.com/xmartlabs/fountain/tree/master/app).